Newquay Parish Church of St Michael the Archangel: Newquay Parish church of St Michael the Archangel

-The new church in Newquay was dedicated to St. Michael the Archangel, was commenced in 1909. the construction carried out throughout 1910 and eventually, after the some setbacks and some last minute issues that the necessary money would be collected in time, the church was completed and was consecrated on the 12th July 1911 by the Bishop of Truro.
+The new church in Newquay was dedicated to St. Michael the Archangel, was commenced in 1909. the construction carried out throughout 1910 and eventually, after the some setbacks and some last minute issues that the necessary money would be collected in time, the church was completed and was consecrated on 12 July 1911 by the Bishop of Truro.
 The total cost of the church, including the purchase of the site, was just under £11,000.
 The church was originally designed by Sir Ninian Comper.
 Newquay Parish Church of St Michael the Archangel opened in 1911.

 Sebastian Comper designed the present church tower, The tower was completed in 1969, nearly 60 years after the church was built.
 The Tower itself is 64.76 metres (105 feet 6 inches) in height.
 It was originally intended to contain a peal of bells, but there have never been funds for this or the proposed clock either.